We Exist to grow Together in Faith

 Pastor’s Dive Deeper Bible Study

 Tuesdays at 7 p.m.
-EST
+Eastern Time

 This grow group meets via ZOOM on Tuesdays at 7 p.m.
 EST. Lead Pastor Rev. Jasmine R. Smothers is the facilitator.
 Please register HERE to receive the ZOOM link.